Connect with others who understand.

 Members of myPHteam often discuss how endothelin receptor antagonists affect their symptoms.
 “I was diagnosed in 2009, and the first medication I was put on treated the endothelin pathway, which was the only medication I was on till 2019,” one member wrote.

 Nitric oxide is found naturally in the human body.
-This gas helps keep blood flowing by ensuring vasodilation (that blood vessels stay open), which keeps blood pressure levels stable.
-When nitric oxide levels are too low, the heart has to work harder to pump blood, which can lead to PAH.
+It is a gas that helps keep your blood flowing by ensuring vasodilation (widening of blood vessels) so your blood pressure levels remain stable.
+When nitric oxide levels are too low, the heart has to work harder to pump blood, which can contribute to PAH.

-Inhaled nitric oxide isn’t routinely used in treating PAH because no high-quality studies support its effectiveness.
-However, PAH specialists may prescribe inhaled nitric oxide to help stabilize abnormal levels.
-This approach can target your lungs’ blood vessels, opening them and improving blood flow.
+Inhaled nitric oxide isn’t routinely used in the treatment of PAH because there’s a lack of high-quality evidence to support its use, though PAH specialists may still prescribe it if your nitric oxide levels are abnormal.
+This approach can target the blood vessels in your lungs, opening them and improving blood flow.
 This reverses the stress on your heart, lowering blood pressure.

-Inhaled nitric oxide is considered a targeted medication rather than a systemic one — it targets your level of nitric oxide rather than treating your entire body to reduce PAH symptoms.
-“Nitric oxide has helped improve my breathing and strength,” one myPHteam member wrote.
+Inhaled nitric oxide is a targeted medication, which means it doesn’t treat your entire body.
+Instead, it targets your level of nitric oxide to reduce PAH symptoms.
+“Nitric oxide has helped improve my breathing and strength,” wrote a myPHteam member.

-To use this medication, you breathe the gas in through your mouth or nose, and the nitric oxide makes its way to the area that needs it.
-During the therapy regimen, your doctor will monitor the oxygen levels in your blood, your pulmonary arterial pressure, and your whole-body blood pressure to ensure the medication is working appropriately.
+To use this medication, you breathe the gas in through your mouth or nose.
+The nitric oxide then makes its way to the area that needs it.
+During therapy, your doctor will monitor the oxygen levels in your blood, your pulmonary arterial pressure, and your overall blood pressure to ensure the medication is working properly.

-Some oral medications also help enhance the activity of natural nitric oxide, including phosphodiesterase type 5 inhibitors such as sildenafil (Revatio) and tadalafil (Adcirca, Alyq).
-Another group, soluble guanylate cyclase stimulators such as riociguat (Adempas), work slightly differently but also aim to increase nitric oxide activity and widen pulmonary blood vessels.
+Some oral medications also help enhance the activity of natural nitric oxide.
+These include PDE5 inhibitors such as sildenafil (Revatio) and tadalafil (Adcirca, Alyq).
+Other medications called soluble guanylate cyclase stimulators, such as riociguat (Adempas), work slightly differently, though they also aim to increase nitric oxide levels and widen pulmonary blood vessels.

-Prostacyclin, a chemical that’s naturally present in the body, is important for reducing blood clotting and inflammation, relaxing pulmonary artery smooth muscle cells, and keeping blood pressure in check.
-When prostacyclin levels are too low, vasoconstriction (narrowing of the lungs’ blood vessels) may occur, potentially leading to PAH symptoms.
+When prostacyclin levels are too low, vasoconstriction (narrowing of the lungs’ blood vessels) may occur.
+This can potentially lead to PAH symptoms.

-To help raise prostacyclin levels and improve the movement of vascular smooth muscle cells, your doctor may prescribe prostacyclin analogs (prostanoids).
-These medications essentially take the place of natural prostacyclin.
+To help raise prostacyclin levels, your doctor may prescribe prostacyclin analogs (prostanoids).
+These medications work by replacing natural prostacyclin.
 Options include:

-• Epoprostenol (Flolan, Veletri) — Administered through an IV
+• Epoprostenol (Flolan, Veletri) — Administered intravenously (into a vein)

 • Iloprost (Ventavis) — Inhaled through the nose or mouth